yffei/MAST30034_2021_s2_project_1/README.md

 - `plots`: Output and save all your figures here.
 - `code`: Keep all notebooks and scripts in this folder.
 Ensure that you have notebooks for each _stage_ of code.
 Here's an example:
     - Notebook 1 for "Extracting Data" and "Installing Packages".
-    - Notebook 2 for "Preprocessing" and/or "Exploratory Data Analysis".
+    - Notebook 1 for "Extracting Data","Installing Packages","Preprocessing" and/or "Exploratory Data Analysis".
-    - Notebook 3 for "Analysis and Visualisation".
+    - Notebook 2 for "Analysis and Visualisation".
-    - Notebook 4 for "Statistical Modelling".
+    - Notebook 3 for "Statistical Modelling".
 - `deprecated`: A folder to store "old code" that **you do not use anymore** or code that you experimented with, but decided to not go ahead.
 This is useful in case you ever need to come back to an older iteration of code or to express your other approaches to the problem.

 # Other